-Using information on rates posted on state Medicaid websites, AHCCCS compared 27 dental procedure codes which account for 80% of dental services reimbursed by AHCCCS.
-The comparison shows that AHCCCS rates are higher than neighboring states, as illustrated by the table below. $^5$
+Using information on rates posted on state Medicaid websites, AHCCCS compared 21 dental procedure codes which account for 80% of dental services reimbursed by AHCCCS.
+The comparison shows that AHCCCS reimbursement for dental services is generally higher than in neighboring states.
+6

-Colorado Nevada New Mexico Utah Arizona Dental Rates Comparison 1.15 1.06 1.12 1.25
+Colorado Nevada New Mexico Utah Arizona Dental Rates vs Other States 0.96 1.23 1.14 1.27

-The FFY15 AHCCCS FFS Dental Rates were, in aggregate and for any site of service, 50% of the "fee most often charged for dental procedures" according the ADA 2013 Survey of Dental Fees.
-For purposes of this comparison, AHCCCS used the Mountain States survey results, which combines survey responses from dentists in Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
+The FFY16 AHCCCS FFS Dental Rates were, in aggregate and for any site of service, 50% of the "fee most often charged for dental procedures" according the ADA 2013 Survey of Dental Fees.
+For purposes of this comparison, AHCCCS used the Mountain States survey results, which combines survey responses from dentists in Arizona, Colorado, Nevada, New Mexico, Utah, and Wyoming.